Upwood99/MRI/README.md

 ## Contact

-For any questions or suggestions, please contact the project maintainer at [your-email@example.com].
+For any questions or suggestions, please contact the project maintainer at zakaria.oukanna@hotmail.com.

----

-This README provides a comprehensive overview of the `IRM_Processing.ipynb` notebook, including its structure, requirements, and usage instructions.
-It also includes notes on how to extend the project and acknowledges the sources of the dataset and tools used.